mickem/adf-12c-tutorial/README.md

 FIY: This is a work in progress and will be finnished in the next few weeks.
 The first section is in progress and will be finnished soon.

+Here follows some instruction to fork this repo and connect it with ADF Do you have a GitHub account?
+If not start here: https://github.com/signup